yoheshkumar/TSA_EXP1B/README.md

 # Date:

 ### AIM:
-To perform log transformation on international airline passenger data.
+To perform regular differncing,seasonal adjustment and log transformatio on international airline passenger data
 ### ALGORITHM:
 1. Import the required packages like pandas and numpy
 2. Read the data using the pandas
-3. Perform the data preprocessing if needed and apply log transformation.
+3. Perform the data preprocessing if needed and apply regular differncing,seasonal adjustment,log transformation.
-4. Plot the data according to need, before and after log transformation.
+4. Plot the data according to need, before and after regular differncing,seasonal adjustment,log transformation.
 5. Display the overall results.
 ### PROGRAM: